yale-nova/weave/experiments/ReprodcutionReadme.md

 Download the output or error log files to inspect Spark driver logs and event history.

+4. A simple introduction on how Weave configures the manifest and executions is needed at this step.
+From the demo, we already know that the use of Gramine executors is set inside Spark Configs with the use of spark-defaults.conf or any other configuration mode of Spark.
+Besides this, SGX and EDMM are set through ENV variables for workers.
+We talk about this in the second step.
+Once an executor is requested the worker compiles the manifest and spawns an enclave in SGX or Direct modes baed on the cofiguration.
+Weave acheives this by patching Spark to use a modified CoarseGrainedExecutor that calls [$SPARK_HOME/bin/executor-class](http://weave.eastus.cloudapp.azure.com:5555/config_snapshot/).
+You can inspect the code to see how this system modifies JVM heap allocations to account for SGX tight boundaries.
+You may also check the code in our repository, or on any of the above machines.

 > **Note:** Some systems may flag these logs due to their file naming format.
 They are safe to open—use a text editor like Vim for best results.

 ## Numerical Analysis